danielstaleiny/dynamic-static-web-generator/README.md

 3 levels of content.
  - static content
  - rarely updated dynamic content -> pre-generated and once content is updated, update the static site. use *reverse cache.
- - often updated dynamic content -> generated in place. basically ssr. use cache
+ - often updated dynamic content -> generated in place. basically ssr. use cache, caching in redis.

 use js in client to fill the wholes.